-- RG 166.292 If you have obtained written assurance within the preceding 13 months from a licensee that is authorised to provide custodial or depository services that, at the time the assurance is given, it complies with the financial requirements for custodians other than as an incidental provider, you are taken to have the reasonable belief referred to in RG 166.291 in relation to that licensee. - RG 166.293 If you are relying on holding the reasonable belief in RG 166.291 to be exempt from the NTA requirement and at any time you are aware of information that makes you suspect that the financial requirements for custodians will be not met by the licensee, you will need to obtain further confirmation and, where appropriate, an audit report addressing compliance with the financial requirements, before you will be taken to have the reasonable belief. - RG 166.294 If you receive a written request from an AFS licensee that has appointed you to provide custodial or depository services (appointing licensee) and the request is made to assist the appointing licensee to determine whether it meets its financial requirements for the custody of client assets, you must (within a reasonable time) provide the appointing licensee with a statement:
+- RG 166.289 If you have obtained written assurance within the preceding 13 months from a licensee that is authorised to provide custodial or depository services that, at the time the assurance is given, it complies with the financial requirements for custodians other than as an incidental provider, you are taken to have the reasonable belief referred to in RG 166.288 in relation to that licensee. - RG 166.290 If you are relying on holding the reasonable belief in RG 166.288 to be exempt from the NTA requirement and at any time you are aware of information that makes you suspect that the financial requirements for custodians will be not met by the licensee, you will need to obtain further confirmation and, where appropriate, an audit report addressing compliance with the financial requirements, before you will be taken to have the reasonable belief. - RG 166.291 The exemption from the NTA requirement is not available if, at any time, the incidental provider undertakes physical custody of the client assets that are financial products, rather than merely having a beneficial interest in the assets held by the custodian.